HL7/fhir-qi-core/pages/qdm-to-qicore.md

 ### 8.20 Procedure

-QDM defines Procedure an act whose immediate and primary outcome (post-condition) is the alteration of the physical condition of the subject.
+QDM defines Procedure as an act whose immediate and primary outcome (post-condition) is the alteration of the physical condition of the subject.
 A *procedure* may be a surgery or other type of physical manipulation of a person’s body in whole or in part for purposes of making observations and